dmitrymatio/setupReactDocs/docs/firstReactPage.md

 export default App;
 ```

+---

-## Step 2 - Add style code
+## Add style code

 In this step, you will know how to add more css code to your own react project.

-Open you **app.css** file, and add more css code in it.
+1. *Open* you **app.css** file, and *add* more css code in it.

+2. *Add* the code below:

 At this stage, you can add more personal preference to the css code to make it more appealing.

-Add code below:

 ```css
 .project_title {